PREVENTING HARASSMENT, BULLYING, INTIMIDATION AND VIOLENCE AT WORK AND STUDY

 5 Emergency Action

 If you are assaulted or are the victim of intimidation, violent behaviour or the threat of violent behaviour on Campus you are advised to contact Security by ringing 222 or 2222 from Residences or seek assistance from someone who can contact them for you.
 The external telephone number is 0121 359 2922.
-Security will report such incidents to the police and the Chief Operating Officer, as appropriate and, except in very exceptional circumstances, this will be done only with your consent.
+Security will report such incidents to the police and the Chief of Operations and Estates, as appropriate and, except in very exceptional circumstances, this will be done only with your consent.

 If you have been physically or sexually assaulted or raped, you will need to seek medical help and advice.
 Once involved, the Police will make these arrangements for you.
 For your own protection and for the protection of others it is important that the offender be dealt with.